azmenak/react-stripe-checkout/README.md

 everything else is optional as per the stripe docs.
 See [Checkout Docs](https://stripe.com/docs/checkout#integration-custom).
 All props go through simple validation and are passed to stripe checkout, they're also documented in `StripeCheckout.js`.
-See [Creating Charges](https://stripe.com/docs/charges) for saving stripe tokens using a server type of your choice.
+See [Creating Charges](https://stripe.com/docs/charges) for saving stripe tokens and creating charges, using a server of your choice.

 ```jsx
 import React from 'react'